 Archaeological properties may necessitate certain photographic documentation not listed below.
 Prepares should review the National Register bulletin Guidelines for Evaluating and Registering Archeological Properties for guidance on identifying landscape features.
-The SHPO advises preparers to contact SHPO staff with any questions they may have regarding documenting archaeological properties.
+Please contact SHPO staff with any questions regarding preparing a nomination for archaeological properties.

 - 1. Views of the physical environment and configuration of the site

+- 2. Views of relationships between important features

+- 3. Views of condition of the site

+- 4. Views of above-ground and surface features

+- 5. Views of any disturbances

-- 2. Views of excavations
+- 6. Views of excavations

-- Views of stratification
+- 7. Views of stratification

-- 4. Views of artifacts in context
+- 8. Views of artifacts in context

-- 5. Views of any removed artifacts
+- 9. Views of any removed artifacts

-- 6. Views of the physical environment and configuration of the site
+- 10. Views of principal sites and site types for archaeological districts

-- 7. Aerial (drone or otherwise) or oblique views are welcome, as available, but are not mandatory
+- 11. Aerial (drone or otherwise) or oblique views are welcome, as available, but are not required